 - Performance Auditing – during service delivery EEVS scrutinises supplier savings performance reports to ensure they have followed the agreed methodologies, that calculations are accurate and based on robust data, and any unrelated events taken into account.
 As well as building trust in a supplier’s savings claims, it gives NHS Trusts the information needed to hold suppliers to account, especially in relation to any verified under-performance versus a guarantee.

-- Other services – EEVS also provides performance measurement (M&V) planning and reporting services for internally delivered projects, carbon footprint auditing.
+- Other services – EEVS also provides performance measurement (M&V) planning and reporting services for internally delivered projects as well as carbon footprint auditing.
 We also provided research support to the SDU’s Securing Healthy Returns publication.

 - EEVS expertise has played a central role helping NHS Trusts become informed buyers in relation to complex Energy Performance Contracting services.